-Applicants applying for 4% tax credits must provide all required supporting documentation, as detailed in the Multifamily Customer Portal and HTC Scoring and Deferred Priority Checklist Guide.
+Applicants applying for HTCs and claiming points under this section must provide all required supporting documentation, as detailed in the Multifamily Customer Portal and HTC Scoring and Deferred Priority Checklist Guide.

 Applicants must choose one of three thresholds: Risk of Loss Due to Market Conversion, Risk of Loss Due to Critical Physical Needs or Risk of Loss Due to Ownership Capacity/Program Commitment.